 The wine is an odd –but brilliant– coupling of two native varietals, Nero d’Avola and Frappato.
-Nero is an intense hulk-ish red that tends to produce angry and magnetic wines.
-Frappato makes a light, nearly pink, wine that is all about roses and ocean breezes.
+Nero is an intense hulk-ish red that produces angry and magnetic wines.
+Frappato makes a light, nearly pink wine about florals and ocean breezes.

-The wine produced within an even more restricted area will have the term “Classico” appended to the appellation.
+The wine produced within an even more restricted area will have the appellation’s term “Classico” appended.
 The region was awarded DOC status in 1974.
-In 2005, it was upgraded to DOCG, the highest level of classification in Italian wine.
+In 2005, Cerasuolo di Vittoria was upgraded to DOCG, the highest classification level in Italian wine.

 Featured Ragusa Wineries: COS and Arianna Occhipinti

-Year by year, the volume increased, but so did the quality and international acclaim.
-By 2000, they brought back an ancient Sicilian tradition: using amphorae (clay vessels buried underground) to age their wines.
+The volume increased yearly, but so did the quality and international acclaim.
+Then, by 2000, they brought back an ancient Sicilian tradition: using amphorae (clay vessels buried underground) to age their wines.
 It’s a technique that has now been adopted across all of Italy.
 They are one of the best Sicilian wine producers.

-Their best Sicilian red wine is a Cerasuolo di Vittoria is the “Delle Fontane”.
-It is red ruby in color, with aromas of cherry, blackberry and currant.
-The flavors of fresh roses and toasted spice are alluring, and the palate is fresh, elegant and Mediterranean..
+Their best Sicilian red wine is a Cerasuolo di Vittoria named “Delle Fontane”.
+It is red ruby in color, with cherry, blackberry, and currant aromas.
+The flavors of fresh roses and toasted spice are alluring, and the palate is fresh, elegant, and the Mediterranean.

-The Arianna Occhipinti story is more recent addition to the Sicilian wine scene.
-Arianna is the niece of the Giusto Occhipinti, of COS fame.
+The Arianna Occhipinti story is a more recent addition to the Sicilian wine scene.
+Arianna is the niece of Giusto Occhipinti, of COS fame.

 She opened her eponymously named winery in 2004 in Ragusa.
-What began as a tiny one hectare operation now spans over 22 hectares, mostly Nero d’Avola and Frappato, but also Albanello and Zibibbo, two local white varieties.
+What began as a small one-hectare Sicilian wine operation now spans over 22 hectares, mostly Nero d’Avola and Frappato, Albanello and Zibibbo, two local white varieties.

 Her top-level is the Cerasuolo di Vittoria ‘Grotte Alte’ i s aged a minimum of 32 months in massive Slavonian oak buttes.
 The wine is an intense ruby red color with garnet shades.
-The nose is fragrant, with details of sea spray, sour cherries and oriental spices.
-The palate it is intense and elegant, soft and round with a persistent and salty aromatic finish.
+The nose is fragrant, with details of sea spray, sour cherries, and oriental spices.
+The palate is intense and elegant, soft and round, with a persistent and salty aromatic finish.

 Trapani is a Bronze-age commune that is still thriving in the modern era.
-Located on west coast of the island, it has been a major port for two Sicilian products, wine and salt, since the beginning of recorded history.
+Since the beginning of recorded history, it has been an important port for two Sicilian products, wine, and salt, on the island’s west coast.

-A naturally protected inlet, Trapani has the capacity to enforce naval superiority over a vast section of the Mediterranean.
+A naturally protected inlet, Trapani can enforce naval superiority over a vast section of the Mediterranean.
 Over the past two thousand years, this sickle-shaped port has been the focus of countless wars and occupations.

 From the Punic Wars of Ancient Rome to World War Two, this port drew dozens of ancient cultures into Sicily, only to be absorbed into the island’s culture.
-Phoenicians, Arabs, Romans, Normans, and Spaniards all have contributed to the food and wine traditions within Sicily.
+Phoenicians, Arabs, Romans, Normans, and Spaniards have contributed to Sicily’s food and wine traditions.

 The Wines of Marsala

-Long before a wine bore its name, Marsala is an ancient city built on the ruins of and even more ancient city, Lilybaeum.
-The town’s economy, like much of Trapani, was based on their salt ponds and vineyards.
+Long before a wine bore its name, Marsala was an ancient city built on the ruins of an even more ancient city, Lilybaeum.
+Like much of Trapani, the town’s economy was based on its salt ponds and vineyards.
 By the 17th Century, the world’s economies were recovering from the centuries-long medieval depression.

-Times were good, but the local winemakers had a problem: there was a growing market for wine, but their white wines spoiled too quickly to ship.
-They had started using large oak barrels to store the wine, which helped.
+Times were good, but the local winemakers had a problem: a growing wine market grew, but their white wines were spoiled too quickly to ship.
+So they had started using large oak barrels to store the wine, which helped.
 Then they heard of a new technique developed in Portugal: fortify the wine by adding spirit to the fermenting must.
-About this same time, bottled wines became a status symbol.
-A new wine was born.
+At about this same time, bottled wines became a status symbol.
+So a bottle of new wine was born.

-The wine rose to fame in the early part of the 20th century, only to come crashing down just as quickly.
-In America, Marsala was the only wine available during Prohibition (doctors were allowed to write a prescription for it).
-It wasn’t too long before there was more counterfeit Marsala than the real thing.
-That fact, sadly, continues through today: most Marsals in American shops still authentic.
+The wine rose to fame in the early 20th century.
+During Prohibition, doctors prescribed Marsala for medicinal purposes for their wealthier patients.
+It wasn’t too long before there was more counterfeit Marsala than real.
+That fact, sadly, continues through today: most Marsala in American shops are pale imitations.

 To seek our true Marsala, look for the term “Superiore Riserva” on the label.
-Your mind will be blown with the flavors of toasted almonds, fresh figs, and chocolate-coated raisins.
+Sommeliers love the flavors of toasted almonds, fresh figs, and chocolate-coated raisins.
 They make for excellent aperitifs and the ultimate Sicilian sweet wine.

-Catania is defined by the heart of Sicily: Mount Etna, the still-active volcano that the entire island is balanced upon.
-Located on the North eastern shore, the region is famous for it’s black volcanic soils.
-It’s building are built of the same stone, and it’s roofs are blackened by centuries of volcanic plumes.
+Catania is the heart of Sicily: Mount Etna, the still-active volcano that the entire island is balanced upon.
+Located on the Northeastern shore, Catania is famous for its black volcanic soils.
+Its buildings are built of the same stone, and its roofs are blackened by centuries of volcanic plumes.

-The largest city is also named Catania, and has been rebuilt dozens of times since its founding in 729 BCE.
-The town has not only been destroyed by lava flows, but also earthquakes, wars, and social unrest.
+The largest city is also named Catania and has been rebuilt dozens of times since its founding in 729 BCE.
+But unfortunately, the town has been destroyed by lava flows and earthquakes, wars, and social unrest.

 How did a region so unlucky survive so long?
-It comes down to the lava flows: they are the cause of so much despair, but also why Catania thrives.
+It comes down to the lava flows: they cause so much despair and why Catania thrives.
 Over centuries, lava rocks evolve into black volcanic soils that are fertile and life-sustaining.
-They are why Sicily is an agricultural wonderkind
+They are why Sicily is an agricultural wonderland.

 The Wines of Etna

-The specialness of this region can be inferred by the fact that was the first recognized wine appellation in Sicily (it earned its DOC in 1968), a full nine months before Marsala.
-The essential red grape varietal of this region is Nerello Mascalese, crafting a complex but wild wine that often feels like a confluence of wild-grown fruit and a core of intense core of minerality.
+The first of the Sicilian wine regions was Etna.
+It earned DOC status in 1968, a full nine months before Marsala.
+This region’s important red grape varietal is Nerello Mascalese, crafting a complex but wild wine that often feels like a confluence of wild-grown fruit and a core of intense minerality.

-The whites of the region include native varieties include Carricante and Catarratto.
-The former produces light and ethereal wines that are simple and perfect with summer fish dishes.
+The whites of the region include native varieties, including Carricante and Catarratto.
+The former produces light and ethereal, perfectly straightforward wines with summer fish dishes.
 Cattaratto is lush and intense, going toward tropical fruit infused with tarragon.

 This is also a place that attracts crazy European winemakers with a zeal for eccentricity.
-Just spend a few minutes with the wines of Frank Cornelissen and you’ll understand.
+Just spend a few minutes with the wines of Frank Cornelissen, and you’ll understand Sicilian wine.